 Sally M. Yerkovich

-Sally Yerkovich is director of special projects at The American-Scandinavian Foundation, where she oversees all fellowships and grants programs.
-Last year she created and implemented two new programs that support Scandinavian folk arts and cultural traditions in the Upper Midwest.
-Dr. Yerkovich is also a professor of Museum Anthropology at Columbia University and director of the Institute of Museum Ethics and Professor in the Museum Professions Program at Seton Hall University.
-She serves as the chair of the International Council of Museums Ethics Committee and as a member of the Professional Standards and Ethics Committee of the American Association of State and Local History.
-Author of A Practical Guide to Museum Ethics, Dr. Yerkovich draws upon more than thirty years of leadership experience in completing her work, which is increasingly engaged with how museums will face the ethical challenges of the future.
+Sally Yerkovich is Director of Educational Exchange and Special Projects at The American-Scandinavian Foundation, where she oversees all fellowships and grants programs.
+In 2017, she created and implemented two new programs that support Scandinavian folk arts and cultural traditions in the Upper Midwest.
+Dr. Yerkovich is adjunct professor of Museum Anthropology at Columbia University.
+She serves as the chair of the International Council of Museums Ethics Committee and is leading the revision of ICOM’s core document, the ICOM Code of Ethics for Museums.
+She was chair of the Professional Standards and Ethics Committee of the American Association of State and Local History and led the America Alliance of Museums Task Force that created Direct Care of Collections: Ethics, Guidance and Recommendations.
+Author of A Practical Guide to Museum Ethics, Dr. Yerkovich is engaged with how museums will face the ethical challenges of the future.